 - Stay informed but set limits for news and social media.

-- The constant stream of social media updates and news reports about coronavirus could cause you to feel worried.
+- The constant stream of social media updates and news reports about COVID 19 could cause you to feel worried.

 - Sometimes it can be difficult to separate facts from rumours.
 Use trustworthy and reliable sources to get your news.